 With this experience, Ron is also particularly adept at organizing environments and designing visuals that would enable autistic individuals to be successful in mainstream business settings.
-This also includes an educational component for co-workers not on the spectrum, giving an important understanding about specific needs associated with their new autistic co-worker.
+This also includes an educational component for coworkers not on the spectrum, giving them an important understanding about specific needs associated with their new autistic coworker.
 This is accomplished in concert with the individual on the spectrum, to the extent that they are willing and able to do so.

 Ron Larsen worked as a Psycho Educational Therapist with the North Carolina University's TEACCH Program from 1991 until 2000 in Asheville, NC.
-During that time his work involved direct intervention with autistic children and adults, parent/teacher consultations, child/adolescent/adult evaluations and professional presentations and trainings.
-During the mid nineties, while working one-on-one sessions with young autistic children, Ron developed the design for ShoeboxTasks, activities that engaged their interest and promoted independence and success.
-Encouraged by colleagues within the TEACCH program, Ron and his wife Linda spent the next few years researching materials and resources before putting together the first s16 ShoeboxTasks activities, later to become the 'Basic Curriculum.'
+During that time, his work involved direct intervention with autistic children and adults, parent/teacher consultations, child/adolescent/adult evaluations, and professional presentations and trainings.
+During the mid-nineties while working in one-on-one sessions with young autistic children, Ron developed the design for ShoeboxTasks.
+The Tasks filled a need for activities that engaged the children's interest while promoting independence and success.
+Encouraged by colleagues within the TEACCH program, Ron and his wife Linda spent the next few years researching materials and resources before putting together the first 16 ShoeboxTasks activities, later to become the "Basic Curriculum."

 The business, named Centering on Children, Inc., began in their converted garage where a young man on the autism spectrum was hired with his coach to assemble and package the activities.
-As the ShoeboxTasks business grew, Ron left TEACCH, after spending the last two years as head teacher in a model-structured pre-school class.
-Outgrowing the garage, the business relocated to downtown Asheville and a few years later, to its current location in a business park alongside the French Broad River.
+As the ShoeboxTasks business grew, Ron left TEACCH after spending the last two years there as head teacher in a model-structured preschool class.
+Soon the business outgrew the garage and relocated to downtown Asheville, and a few years later, to its current location in a business park alongside the French Broad River.